ekansa/open-context-py/opencontext_py/apps/all_items/editorial/synchronize/README.md

     ./cloud_sql_proxy -instances=<INSTANCE NAME>=tcp:5436

+The updated Google Cloud proxy is:

+    ./cloud-sql-proxy <INSTANCE NAME> -p 5436

 The Django will connect to the Cloud sql proxy at the local host, so make sure you have a different port specified than your local Postgresql instance so the